RETURN TO UFO PAGE | E-MAIL ME

 historically accurate.

-There, I fixed the it.
+There, I fixed it.
 Okay, so I've got a decent start.
-I've checked my facts
+I've checked my facts and

-and made sure the story holds together historically, at least on a superficial
+made sure the story holds together historically, at least on a superficial level.

-level.
-Now I have to set it up so that it looks like I typed it on a clunky
+Now I have to set it up so that it looks like I typed it on a clunky old manual

-purchase a typewriter from that era (which is what I would do if I were really
+a typewriter from that era (which is what I would do if I were really serious

-serious about perpetrating a hoax) but for the sake of time and since this is
+about perpetrating a hoax) but for the sake of time and since this is only a

-only a demonstration and not a genuine effort to fool people, I'll make do by
+demonstration and not a genuine effort to fool anyone, I'll make do by using

-using the courier font on my computer.
-Laying the entire thing out in Illustrator
+the courier font on my computer.
+Laying the entire thing out in Illustrator,

 Of course, this little impromptu demonstration doesn't prove that the Majestic